Bookworm (video game)

 Bookworm is a word-forming puzzle video game by PopCap Games.
 From a grid of available letters, players connect letters to form words.
 As words are formed, they are removed from the grid and the remaining letters collapse to fill the available space.
 Players earn more points by creating longer words or words which use less common letters and earn less for smaller words.
 In November 2006, PopCap Games released a sequel, Bookworm Adventures.
 Bookworm was released for the Nintendo DS digital distribution service DSiWare on November 30, 2009.
 It has also been released on the regular Nintendo DS cartridge.
+Bookworm is the most downloaded word puzzle game, being downloaded over 100 million times.
+The deluxe version of the game features updated graphics, Action Game, and the Hall of Fame.

 Gameplay

 The game requires players to match adjacent letters to form a word in the English language.
 Longer words are worth more points and have a greater chance of producing bonuses.

 In addition to standard letters, tiles of various colors can appear depending both on the current level within the game and on the length of words being formed.
-The tile colors are as follows:
+Other than standard tiles there are four colors of tiles: